mpronzati/365-days-of-data/dataset_02_bank_customer_churn_analysis/README.md

 Outcome:
 No significant data quality issues or extreme outliers were detected.
 The dataset was confirmed to be clean, consistent, and suitable for downstream analysis and visualization in Power BI.

-Using the IQR method, 10 low-end outliers were detected in the credit score distribution (approximately 350–380).
+Using the IQR method, about 15 low-end outliers were detected in the credit score distribution (approximately 350–380).
 These values were retained, as they fall within a realistic credit score range and may represent genuinely high-risk customers.